HabitatFramework/UserGuide/interface/interface.rst

 Allows users to export data from the HLU database to a GIS layer using a pre-defined export format (see the figure :ref:`figED`).

-For details on defining export formats see :ref:`configuring_exports`.
+For details on defining export formats see 'Configuring Exports' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_.

 .. _figED: